helanga/Pewlett-Hackard-Analysis/README.md

-Then used DISTINCT ON statement to create a table that contains the most recent title of each employee and created new table named unique_titles.And then exclude those employees that have already left the company by filtering on to_date to keep only those dates that are equal to '9999-01-01'.
+Used DISTINCT ON to filter the most recent title of each employee and put them into a new table called unique_titles.
+Further, exclude the employees those who have already left the company by filtering on "to_date" equal to '9999-01-01'.

 ![](images/distinct%20titleQ.PNG)